Just-A-Pro/odin-recipes/README.md

-this is my first project i put it on my GitHub!
+this is my first project i put on my GitHub!